Out of Sight, Not Out of Love: ADHD Object Permanence in Relationships

 Practice Self-Compassion and Open Communication

-Talking openly with partners, friends, or colleagues about ADHD and object permanence helps shift the narrative from “you don’t care” to “your brain works differently — let’s work with it.”
+Talking openly with partners, friends, or colleagues about ADHD and object permanence helps shift the narrative from “you don’t care” to “your brain works differently so let’s work with it.”

 Support for Neurodivergent Couples and Individuals